 Then decide: What programming language is best for you?

-Are you more into design aesthetic or engineering functionality?
+Are you more into design aesthetics or engineering functionality?
 Are you more creative or analytical?
-If you’re not sure which language to learn, shoot us an email and we can give you some pointers.
+If you’re unsure which language to learn, shoot us an email, and we can give you some pointers.

-Then, once you choose a language / stack, again, you start at the very beginning.
-Don’t worry about all the millions of shiny objects floating around trying to steal your attention – other languages, modules, libraries, frameworks….
+Then, once you choose a language/stack, again, you start at the very beginning.
+Don’t worry about all the millions of shiny objects floating around trying to steal your attention – other languages, modules, libraries, and frameworks….
 Stay completely and entirely focused on mastering the fundamentals of one language.

 Next: Master the fundamentals of one language

-Once you know those fundamentals, it will be easier to learn any another language, and you’ll be laying the necessary groundwork for working on the next bit: databases.
+Once you know those fundamentals, it will be easier to learn any other language, and you’ll be laying the necessary groundwork for working on the next bit: databases.

 Then: Learn databases, then frameworks

 Once you’ve got databases, bring on the frameworks.
 Once you’ve got these things nailed down, congrats!
-You’ve got the skills you need to build your own products, or qualify for hundreds of thousands of jobs worldwide.
+You have the skills to build your products or qualify for hundreds of thousands of jobs worldwide.

 Resources for getting started

-If you’re completely new to coding, check out our speed training video – Coding for Absolute Beginners.
+If you’re entirely new to coding, check out our speed training video – Coding for Absolute Beginners.

-To get started learning to code online for free, log into our online learning platform to start learning Java or learning Python online for free.
+To learn to code online for free, log into our online learning platform to begin learning Java or learning Python online for free.

-To dive into the details on what Java and Python are all about, check out our speed training videos on Java Fundamentals and Python Fundamentals.
+To dive into the details of what Java and Python are all about, check out our speed training videos on Java Fundamentals and Python Fundamentals.

-If you’d like to learn more about the path to learning to code, get in touch with us by scheduling a call with our mentorship team.
+If you’d like to learn more about the path to learning to code, contact us by reaching out.

-We hope these ideas and resources are helpful for you!
+We hope these ideas and resources are helpful to you!